 - key technical and leadership skills necessary to manage information systems within an organization, or organizational networks such as community health information networks and health information exchanges.

 The Cert-PHI was designed to fit with the Applied Public Health Informatics Curriculum (APHIC) and offers an excellent choice for those interested in improving the efficiency and effectiveness of public health data and systems.
-The Cert-PHI program is offered both in-person and fully online.
+The Cert-PHI program is offered both in-person and through distance learning.

 Faculty and Expertise